 What’s the difference between SMETS1 and SMETS2?SMETS1 meters only work with the supplier who installed the meter in the first place.
 This means that, once you find a new and better tariff, you're stuck with a meter which no longer has smart functionality.
 SMETS2 meters, on the other hand, operate around a central server which all suppliers have access to.
 This means that your smart meter will stay smart no matter how often you switch.

-Are you an existing customer interested in getting an So Energy smart meter installed?
-Just email them at email@example.com to let them know you're interested and they will be in touch with you to arrange an appointment when the rollout reaches your area.
+Are you an existing customer interested in getting a So Energy smart meter installed?
+Just email them at firstname.lastname@example.org to let them know you're interested and they will be in touch with you to arrange an appointment when the rollout reaches your area.

 Warm home discount